captainbrosset/website.cleanjs/README.md

 TODO
 ====

-- Save reports and link them with padlessb64 urls
+- Save reports and link them with [padlessb64](https://gist.github.com/1493180) urls (seems easy enough with [pickle/cpickle](http://docs.python.org/library/pickle.html) to dump or load serialized objects to/from datastore)
 - achievements, gifs for winners!
 - allow upload, url, textarea
 - run stats on the whole code submitted so far